 - Click the Save Changes button at the bottom of the page.

 If you have visited the Settings… Reading… page, you may now be wondering what is the purpose of the Posts page drop-down under A static page….
 Here is a quick explanation.

 If you choose to have a static page as your website/blog front page, where does the “blog front page” go?
 The answer is “nowhere”.
 But if you want to have a “News” or “Blog” page which contains your recent posts (but not as the home page), here’s how to do it:-

 - Create a new page and give it the title, Blog, for example.
 Don’t bother to add any content, just publish it.

-- Return to Settings… Reading… and look again at Front page displays, where you presumably have a static page as the front page.
+- Return to Settings… Reading… and look again at Your homepage displays, where you presumably have a static page as the homepage.

 - In the Posts page drop-down, choose your new Blog page.
 And click on Save Changes.